DrBlackRat/VRC-ModernUIs/Assets/ModernUIs Integrations/DisBridge Whitelist Bridge/_ReadMe.md

 Version 0.0.1

-Allows importing & exporting Access TXL to Modern UI Whitelists.
+Allows importing DisBridge to Modern UI Whitelists.
 Requires Modern UIs V0.3.3 or newer to be installed.

 For Documentation please visit: